Office Location: 104 Sanford Building

 Bio/Profile

-Alma Blount became the director of the Hart Leadership Program in 2001, and has served as co-director with Tony Brown since 2011.
-Since 1997 she has also been director of Service Opportunities in Leadership (SOL), a leadership mentoring initiative for undergraduates.
-As a lecturer in Public Policy, she teaches courses about civic and political participation, problem solving work in organizations and institutions, and adaptive leadership.
+Alma Blount became the director of the Hart Leadership Program in 2001.
+Since 1997 she has also directed Service Opportunities in Leadership (SOL), an intensive, yearlong leadership development program for undergraduates.
+As a lecturer in Public Policy, she teaches courses about political participation and adaptive leadership.
 She has taught public policy at Duke since 1994.

-Blount has been a consultant for numerous non-profit and public sector groups across North Carolina on issues of organizational development and project design.
-In the 1990s she served as a strategic planning coach for 13 North Carolina counties participating in Governor Hunt's Smart Start Program, which worked to improve early childhood education and access to resources for families and children.
+Blount has been a consultant to non-profit and public sector groups across North Carolina on issues of organizational development and project design.
+In the 1990s she served as a strategic planning coach for Governor Hunt's Smart Start Program, which worked to improve early childhood education and access to resources for families and children.

 She has a Masters of Divinity Degree from Harvard University and a B.A. in Journalism from the University of North Carolina at Chapel Hill.